 Tips and Variations

 - Keep toothpicks nearby - Toothpicks are a handy tool when making hot chocolate bombs.
 You use them to manipulate the chocolate, especially for these eyeball cocoa bombs that have multiple colors.
+You can also use them to help create the bloodshot look.

 - Use a hot plate - If you want an easier method than heating up a plate in the microwave, you can always use a small hot plate for the task.I’ve also seen people buy candle warmers just for this step of the process as well.